nisheetkaran/WAW-WasteAgainstWaste/README.md

     image_size=(image_height, image_width),
     batch_size=batch_size)
 ```
-To find the class names in the class_names attribute on these datasets, we can use.
+To check the class names in the class_names attribute on these datasets, we can use.
 ```python
 class_names = train_ds.class_names
 print(class_names)
 ```
 It'll show the names of the directories in alphabhabetical order.
 In our case it will look like as following :
-`['Garbage','Clean']`
+`['Clean','Garbage',]`

 ### 4. Visualizing the data
-To see first nice images from the training dataset
+To see first six images from the training dataset
 ```python
 plt.figure(figsize=(10,10))
 for images, labels in train_ds.take(1):